Plain Red Banner

 The Plain Red Banner (正紅旗) was one of the Eight Banners (lower five banners) of Manchu military and society organization during the Later Jin and Qing dynasties of China.
 The first Commander of the Plain Red Banner was Daisan, the 2nd son of Nurhaci, and was later honored as Prince Li of the First Rank.
 The two Red Banners have been passed down to all the Prince Li Peerage and all descendants of Daisan in some capacity.

+By 1651 it was the only banner besides the emperor's upper three banners to be in the control of a single family.